Applied Design, Skills, and Technologies Grades K – 3

 Tynker’s interactive courses enable students to learn computer programming in a fun and imaginative way.
 Look for a full description under “Subscriptions” in the main menu above.

 Log in to World Book Early World of Learning (pre-K to Gr.
 3) or World Book Kids (Gr.
 K-5) through the parent home page in Encom under “Curriculum Resources” or through the Subscriptions page in the Learning Commons Search Portal.
+Search for activities such as cooking activities, musical instruments, art activities and science projects.

 World Book is our online encyclopedia with research sites for all ages from K to 12.
 Look for a full description under “Subscriptions” in the main menu above.